More Cloth Doll Makers

 Shanklin Toy Industry dolls 1915-1920 ENG - then became Nottingham Toy Industry - British Toys, made cloth dolls with composition heads or mask faces, cloth bodies usually of stockinet and baby dolls in both black or white.
 1917 Baby Bunting doll, Bambino doll, Betty and Kate Greenaway children dolls, cloth Paddler dolls that can sit or stand wearing black and white swimsuits and hats.
 1918 British Babes dolls, Bye-Bye Baby dolls, Christopher dolls, Jane dolls, Jim doll, Patty doll, Prudence doll, Shirley and Suzanne dolls.
 1919 Baby Ann doll, Miss Peggy doll and a Bather doll.

-Margaret Steiff 1880+ GER, best known for their Teddy bears and other plush animals Steiff also made dolls in felt, velvet or plush, are marked with a ear button after 1904.
+Margaret Steiff 1880+ GER, best known for their Teddy bears and other plush animals Steiff also made dolls in felt, velvet or plush, dolls marked with a ear button after 1904.
 In 1988 a line of vinyl headed Steiff dolls on cloth bodies was introduced.

 W.P.A.
 Dolls 1930s USA, Works Progress Administration provided work for artists and seamstress during the Depression years, cloth dolls painted facial features, yarn hair, about 12" tall, usually marked; Michigan W.P.A.
 Toy Project, W.P.A.
 Museum Project Wichita, Museum Project 1865 W.P.A., W.P.A.
 Handicraft Project Milwaukee, Wisconsin, W.P.A.
 Macon, Georgia or similar.